cgrant093/Valorant-Data-Project/README.md

 - It also seems that I do not need to take character type into account

 ## 3. Creating a model to determine if someones stats and rank make up (within some Confidence)
-I am thinking of using a couple t-tests (or z-tests) to compare the alleged smurf accounts average statistics to that of the for their given rank.
-I am hoping the confidence level will be significant, and it may not be perfect, but I am hoping it gives a good starting spot.
+I am thinking of using a couple t-tests (or z-tests) or create a k nearest neighbor (KNN) model to compare the alleged smurf accounts average statistics to that of the for their given rank.
+I am hoping the confidence level will be significant, and it may not be perfect, but I am hoping it gives a good starting point.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------